jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	});
     ```

 2. Next, we will add our owner and renter data layer to the map using ownerMap.addLayer().
-Remember that this goes *inside* of the load function, af ter the comment `// the rest of the owner data code will go in here`.
+Remember that this goes *inside* of the load function, after the comment `// the rest of the owner data code will go in here`.

 	```javascript